barbatus/ng2-meteor-accounts/README.md

 ## Examples

+#### Services Usage

-Imports one of the services and pass it in a component as follows:
+Imports one of the services and use it in a component as follows:

 ```ts